Best NAS for Home Servers in 2026

 Should I buy a Synology or build my own?

 Buy a Synology if you value your time and want everything to “just work.”
 Build your own if you want maximum storage per dollar, ZFS, or specific hardware requirements.
-The DS423+ at $450 is hard to beat for convenience.
-A DIY 8-bay build costs $400–600 but gives you twice the capacity.
+The DS425+ at ~$520–595 is hard to beat for convenience.
+A DIY 8-bay build costs $400–600 (without drives) but gives you twice the capacity and more powerful hardware.

 How many drives should I start with?

 Start with two drives in a 4-bay NAS.
 Use SHR/RAID 1 for redundancy (you get one drive’s worth of usable space).
 Add more drives as you need them.
-Starting with two 8 TB drives gives you 8 TB usable for ~$300.
+Starting with two 8 TB IronWolf drives gives you 8 TB usable for ~$320.

 Do I need a NAS if I have a mini PC?